-7. Design Standards
+6. Design Standards

 - a.
-The Planning Commission has required Design Standards for prior MDAs and this project should include standards that address:
+The Town Council has required Design Standards for prior MDAs and this project should include standards that address:

 - a.
 Commercial / Hotel

 - b.
 Housing

 - c.
 Landscaping

 - d.
 Bridges, Roads, Culverts

 - e.
 Inclusive of Precedent Images

-- f.
-Etc.

 - b.
 The Applicants shall include the Town Planner, a Planning Commissioner and a Town Council member on the anticipated Design Review Committee (DRC).

 - c.
 No design standards have been drafted or submitted.

-8. Contributions to Town
+7. Contributions to Town

 - a. \$2.5mn for a pedestrian underpass under SR248 in a location to be determined by the Town and the POST Committee. - i.
-Payment is recommended at \$500,000 per year for the first five years and that money will come from the PID; the residents in the district will pay for this.

-- ii.
-Is Council comfortable with this amount, which is approximately half of what the cost will be for an underpass? - iii.
-If an underpass is not approved by UDOT, the funds should be available for use by the Town at its sole discretion to be used for another park/recreation/infrastructure project. - b. \$300,000 for future snow plowing and maintenance of the main/spine roads the Applicants want to dedicate to the Town to maintain. - i.
+Payment is recommended at \$500,000 per year for the first five years and that money will come from the PID; the residents in the district will pay for - ii.
+Is Council comfortable with this amount, which is approximately half of what the cost will be for an underpass? - b. \$300,000 for future snow plowing and maintenance of the main/spine roads the Applicants want to dedicate to the Town to maintain. - i.
 Is the Council comfortable accepting this responsibility for road dedication (and maintenance, repair, and replacement)? - ii.
 The Public Works Director should weigh in on the estimated cost to maintain the roads - snow plowing, replacement and repair, etc. Maintenance and repair projects will continue for the life of the project. - iii.
 Applicants are proposing 28 units of affordable housing.

-9. Undisturbed Land
+8. Undisturbed Land

 - a.
 A minimum of 45% of the total (gross) site was proposed as undisturbed to the Planning Commission. - b.
 Updates to the preliminary grading plan have seen this reduced to 5% 15% of the site as undisturbed. - a.
-The Planning Commission must provide input regarding the maximum amount of land disturbance permitted.
+The Town Council must provide input regarding the maximum amount of land disturbance permitted.
 Recent projects, Shoreline Phase 3 and Lakeview, with the densities proposed, required an almost complete denuding of the sites to accommodate development. - b.
-The Planning Commission in their review and recommendation for the proposed annexation in 2020 reduced the density proposed by the developer and ensured more than 200 acres of the +/-350 acres would be open space (and most of this was to be undisturbed). - c.
+The Town Council in their review and recommendation for the proposed annexation in 2020 reduced the density proposed by the developer and ensured more than 200 acres of the +/-350 acres would be open space (and most of this was to be undisturbed). - c.
 This value must be defined numerically in the MDA - d.
 'Undisturbed land' must be defined in the MDA - e.
 Areas to remain undisturbed must be illustrated on a site plan and included in the MDA.

-10. Connectivity to Nearby Neighborhoods
+9. Connectivity to Nearby Neighborhoods